augustandersson123/TDDD11-P-Assignments-Solutions/README.md

 P-Assignments are distinct from O-assignments in this course.
 O-assignments make up the regular lab series, a total of 5 hp (credits), which is graded with Pass or Fail.
 P-assignments are given every week and come in three levels of difficulty.
 These levels correspond to the grades 3, 4 and 5.
-In order to unlock a P-assignment at a higher level, the student must pass the P-assignment at the proceeding level.
+In order to unlock a P-assignment at a higher level, the student must pass the P-assignment at the preceeding level.

 Types of P-assignments and corresponding grade upon succesful completion:
 * P2.0, P2 -  3